No-hitter: MLB No-hitters broken up in extra innings

-Time between franchise no-hitters
+Time between MLB franchise no-hitters

 All 30 active teams in Major League Baseball have pitched a no-hitter.
 The last active MLB team to throw its first no-hitter was the San Diego Padres, when pitcher Joe Musgrove struck out ten batters and held the Texas Rangers hitless at Globe Life Field on April 9, 2021, 52 years after the team's debut in 1969.
 The closest attempt by a single pitcher prior to 2021 was against the Philadelphia Phillies on July 18, 1972: Steve Arlin came within one out of a no-hitter before Denny Doyle broke up his bid with a single.
 On July 9, 2011, five Padres pitchers combined for 8 2/3 innings of no-hit pitching against the Los Angeles Dodgers before Juan Uribe hit a double, which was followed by a Dioner Navarro single that allowed the Dodgers to score to win the game, 1–0.

 The Cleveland Guardians have the longest active no-hitter drought; the last such game thrown by the team was Len Barker's perfect game on May 15, 1981.

 The New York Mets, who began play in 1962, went without a no-hitter until Johan Santana pitched one on the night of June 1, 2012, against the St. Louis Cardinals at home at Citi Field.
 The 8–0 victory closed out their era as the oldest franchise without a no-hitter and ended a drought that lasted 8,019 regular-season and 74 post-season games.
 As of the start of the 2021 season, Mets pitchers have thrown 39 one-hitters.

 The longest no-hitter drought in MLB history was suffered by the Philadelphia Phillies between May 1, 1906, and June 21, 1964, a span of 8,945 games.

 The Washington Nationals achieved their first no-hitter on September 28, 2014.
 The franchise has four previous no-hitters in its history as the Montreal Expos, including a perfect game by Dennis Martínez.

 Six current NL teams—the Braves, Dodgers, Giants, Phillies, Cubs and Reds—all pitched their first no-hitters before the advent of the American League in 1901.
-Among the early National League teams still playing, the last to get their first no-hitter was the St. Louis Cardinals, when Jesse Haines pitched one on July 17, 1924.
-Of the original American League teams, the last team to get their first no-hitter was the New York Yankees, when George Mogridge pitched one on April 24, 1917.
+Among the early National League teams still playing, the last to record its first no-hitter were the St. Louis Cardinals, when Jesse Haines pitched one on July 17, 1924.
+Of the original American League teams, the last team to record its first no-hitter were the New York Yankees, when George Mogridge pitched one on April 24, 1917.
 There are a number of short-lived Major League franchises from the nineteenth century that folded without ever recording a no-hitter.